leviathan747/leviathan747.github.io/index.md

 I grew up in Brookston, IN and went to high school at Faith Christian School in Lafayette.
 I graduated from Purdue in 2016 and accepted a job working for a small software services company One Fact, Inc.

+I'm passionate about computer science, teaching, and generally getting young people interested in engineering and creative crafts.
+I love getting "down on the iron" and working with prototyping boards and other forms of DIY computer hardware.
+I have some experience with robotics (mostly LEGO) and enjoy the challenge of encoding behavior for devices that can be seen and touched.
+I have a membership at the MatchBOX Studio in Lafayette and have been learning how to use some of the Maker Lab equipment (mostly laser cutting).

 I love to spend time with my family, work on engineering/maker side projects, golf, make beer, and outdoor activities when I have time.